MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex2_Manage_Users_and_Groups.md

 ### Task 1 - Create a User Account for Adatum's Microsoft 365 Administrator

 Holly Dickson is Adatum’s new Microsoft 365 Administrator.
 Since a Microsoft 365 user account has not been set up for her, she initially signed into Microsoft 365 as the MOD Administrator account (the default Global administrator) in the previous lab.
 In this task, you will continue to be logged in as the MOD Administrator, during which you will create a Microsoft 365 user account for Holly.
 You will also assign the Microsoft 365 Global Administrator role to Holly's account.
-This role will give Holly permissions to perform all administrative functions within Microsoft 365.
+This role will provide Holly with the permissions needed to perform all administrative functions within Microsoft 365.
 Following this task, you will log in using Holly's new account and you will perform all remaining labs using Holly's persona.

 **License Note:** Before creating Holly's account, you will first verify the number of available licenses.
 In doing so, you will note that while your lab tenant provides 20 Microsoft 365 E5 licenses and 20 Enterprise Mobility + Security E5 licenses, all those licenses have already been assigned to the existing user accounts created by your lab hosting provider.
 As such, you must first unassign one of each license from an existing user so that you can assign them to Holly.